HMTRIVEDI/MS3/readme.md

  Once the repo has been found, click the connect button.
  Set environment variables:

 7. Click the settings tab and then click the Reveal Confid Vars button and add  the following:

- key: IP, value: 0.0.0.0
+ - key: IP, value: 0.0.0.0
- key: PORT, value: 5000
+ - key: PORT, value: 5000
- key: MONGO_DBNAME, value: (database name you want to connect to)
+ - key: MONGO_DBNAME, value: (database name you want to connect to)
- key: MONGO_URI, value: (mongo uri - This can be found in MongoDB by going to clusters > connect > connect to your application and substituting the password and dbname that you set up in the link).
+ - key: MONGO_URI, value: (mongo uri - This can be found in MongoDB by going to
- key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure).
+ - key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure).
  Enable automatic deployment:

 8. Click the Deploy tab
- In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.
+ - In the Automatic deploys section, choose the branch you want to deploy from  then click Enable Automation Deploys.

 ---

 ## Credits
+- All data used on project are used only for educational purposes and collected from multiple resources will be given cretits as and when gethered more information
 ### Content
-All content for the location info has been collected from Wikipedia and diffrent location info website. furthere whenver new location will be added Movimento does not claim any right on those information
+All content for the location info has been collected from Wikipedia and diffrent location info website. in future whenever new location will be added Movimento does not claim any right or responsiblity on those information
 ### Media
-All Media for the website has been collected from diffrent websites and used as URL to display those info, and furthere whenver new location will be added Movimento does not claim any right on those media.
+All Media for the website has been collected from diffrent websites and used as URL to display those info, and furthere whenver new location will be added Movimento does not claim any right or responsiblity on those media.

 ### Acknowledgements
 - Rahul Patil